JustPaste.it

-Justpaste.it is a site that allows users to paste text (including HTML markup for formatting and display of images) and distribute the resulting link.
+JustPaste.it is a site that allows users to paste text (including HTML markup for formatting and display of images) and distribute the resulting link.
 The site became the object of international attention after supporters of the Islamic State (abbreviated IS, ISIS, or ISIL) began to use the site to disseminate information.

 Features

-The simple design of the site has several features like:
+The site operates on a simple design, allowing users to: